 The work at home dream

-The idea of working at home at an online surveys job sounds idyllic; sleep in, eat breakfast, take a few surveys on your laptop, a few on your phone, run some errands, do a few more surveys and call it a day.
+The idea of working at home at an online surveys job sounds idyllic; sleep in, eat breakfast, take a few interesting surveys on your laptop, a few on your phone, run some errands, do a few more surveys, earn a cash reward and call it a day.
 Sounds easy, right?

 The work at home reality

-Although you can earn income from survey taking, earning a lot of income, or perhaps more importantly, earning a consistent amount of income can be difficult.
+Although you can earn an extra income from survey taking, earning a lot of income, or perhaps more importantly, earning a consistent amount of income can be difficult.

-Survey opportunities are unpredictable.
-One day you might receive 10 survey invitations and are able to complete all of the them.
+One of the main reasons is that paid survey opportunities are unpredictable.
+One day you might receive 10 survey invitations and are able to complete all of them.
 The next day, qualifying for even a couple of studies may be challenging.
-Either way, having a ‘job’ taking online surveys will not compare to the income of a traditional 9-5 position.
+Either way, having a legit job taking online surveys will not compare to the income of a traditional 9-5 position.
+So if you’re considering survey taker jobs, bear this in mind so that your expectations are in line.

-If you’re retired, on disability, a student, or between full time positions, you might consider online survey taking your ‘job’, as it might be the only source of income for you.
+If you’re retired, on disability, a student, or between full time positions and are currently unemployed, you might consider online survey taking your ‘job’, as it might be the only source of income for you.

 Although a job typically refers to completing tasks using your skills and receiving money in exchange for the work you complete at an agreed upon price, jobs really do come in all shapes and sizes.

 Full time, part-time, casual, contract positions – a job is flexible in its definition.
 Similarly, online survey jobs can be whatever you make them; you can take surveys for hours in a single day, or do them occasionally, here and there.
-A gig, a casual job – you can call your participation in survey taking whatever you want!
+A gig, a casual job, an online job, a hobby – you can call your survey taking job whatever you want!

 Making surveys work!

-Although any income you make will fluctuate, there are some things you can do to legitimately earn as much as you can from your surveys job.
+Although any income you make will fluctuate, there are some things you can do to legitimately earn as much as you can from your paid survey job.

 2. Throw some variety into the mix